OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 but you can chose either line-by-line or all-at-once.
-If it's a small hop between versions and the upgrade went smoothly on the non-production instance, consider making your life easier hitting run once.
+If it's a small hop between versions and the upgrade went smoothly on the non-production instance, consider making your life easier and hitting the Run button just once.

 However if there were previous problems, we recommend a more conservative approach.
 Possibly there were problems upgrading the non-production instance.